ONSdigital/rm-collection-exercise-service/API.md

 An `HTTP 404 Not Found` status code is returned if the collection exercise with the specified ID could not be found.

 ## Link Sample Summary To Collection Exercise
-* `PUT /collectionexercises/link/c6467711-21eb-4e78-804c-1db8392f93fb` will link the Sample Summaries specified in the json request to the collection exercise with an ID of `c6467711-21eb-4e78-804c-1db8392f93fb`.
+* `PUT /collectionexercises/link/{collection_exercise_id}` will link the Sample Summaries specified in the json request to the collection exercise with the given id.

-The endpoint will also delete any entries currently in the samplelink table for `c6467711-21eb-4e78-804c-1db8392f93fb` before linking to the sample summary IDs in the json request.
+The endpoint will also delete any entries currently in the samplelink table for the specified collection exercise before linking to the sample summary IDs in the json request.

 ### Example JSON Request
 ```json